gibran-abdillah/quiz-app/README.md

 - Search Quiz
 - Rest API
 - Add Quiz
-- Add Quiz From CSV
+- Upload Quiz From CSV
+- Upload Quiz from JSON
 - Edit Quiz
 - Delete QUiz
 - Quiz author can see score that if quiz were done by other users ( only for logged in users )